 Marsha R Penner

 Theory and research on how animals learn and remember, including basic concepts of brain plasticity, how brain areas and neurons adapt to changes in experiences throughout the lifespan, and cellular and structural substrates of a "memory."
-Prerequiste: minimum grade of 2.0 in either PSYCH 202, PSYCH 322, PSYCH 333, PSYCH 421, PSYCH 422, or PSYCH 423.
+Prerequisite: minimum 2.0 grade in either PSYCH 202, PSYCH 322, PSYCH 333, PSYCH 421, PSYCH 422, or PSYCH 423.

 This course focuses on the current state of our knowledge about the neurobiological basis of learning and memory.
 A combination of lectures and discussions will include molecular, cellular and systems level analysis of learning and memory in invertebrates and vertebrates from a behavioral and neural perspective.
 This course is intended for upper level undergraduates and graduate students.